telerik/blazor-docs/components/grid/manual-operations.md

 ## Custom paging with a remote service

+>note The example below demonstrates how to use just Paging with a remote service.
+For a more complex setup including other Grid functionalities (such as sorting, filtering etc.) you can check [this project for using Telerik DataSourceRequest and DataSourceResult on the server](https://github.com/telerik/blazor-ui/tree/master/grid/datasourcerequest-on-server) in our public repository.

 ````CSHTML
 Custom paging.
 There is a deliberate delay in the data source operations in this example to mimic real life delays and to showcase the async nature of the calls.